Kikobeats/count/README.md

 Type: `number`

-It defines a rate limit window, where the vlaue is the maximum number of points can be consumed over `RATE_LIMIT_WINDOW`.
+It defines a rate limit window, where the value is the maximum number of points can be consumed over `RATE_LIMIT_WINDOW`.

 ## License